 It all sounds so wonderful for Blitzkrieg at first until you begin discovering challenges that other squads seldom have to deal with on such a consistent basis.

-The Grappling Hook is an incredibly lacklustre weapon that’s very hard to use offensively and its sole upgrade to shield allies is just too situational to consider wasting a reactor core on it.
+Its Grappling Hook is an incredibly lacklustre weapon that’s very hard to use offensively and its sole upgrade to shield allies is too situational to consider wasting a reactor core on it.
 Since the Electric Whip and Rock Accelerator both cap at 3 damage, longer campaigns are going to be much smoother if you can find something else for your Hook Mech to shoot with every turn.

 Sadly these mechs start out incredibly weak with not a single one of them able to deal 2 damage without extenuating circumstances in play.
-The first island might actually be the hardest stretch for this squad as they struggle to kill enemies and satisfy certain objectives.
+The first island might actually be the hardest stretch for this squad as they struggle to kill enemies and satisfy objectives.
 Fighting your first boss with underpowered troops can be a harsh experience because you’ll be particularly reliant on water and A.C.I.D. to assist with kills.

 What makes the Secret Squad playable are its range of quality upgrades that confer large range and damage bonuses that will ensure each cyborg can reach a respectable base damage of 3 when fully kitted out.
 This is a superb situation to be in late game and it only gets better when you consider that each cyborg can reliably push enemies with its basic attacks.
 A Force Amp augment would be undeniably expensive due to the Vek malus, but the potential kickback in terms of raw damage might just be worth it if you’re lucky enough to find one.